objectsyndicate/blocktwine/README.md

 Some proposed use cases,

-- COA/Chain of custody, similar to this https://www.youtube.com/watch?v=8nrVlICgiYM Many state governments already have COA requirements, if those were optionally published on an immutable blockchain there could never be tampering.
+- COA/Chain of custody, Many state governments already have COA requirements, if those were optionally published on an immutable blockchain there could never be tampering.
 - Digital marketplace, cross all borders, no take down of content i.e 'Zucking'
 - IoT information, strains becomes intellectual property when the climate data is recorded.
 Generational research across organizations becomes possible.